boltops-tools/terraspace-docs/_docs/vs/tsc-vs-tfc.md

 ## Backend State Control

 You can keep state with your current backend.
 All you do is enable terraspace `config.cloud` settings, run `terraspace up`, and you're using Teraspace Cloud.
-There's no work to migrate things like moving the backend state from s3 to the TFC remote backend.
+There's zero work to migrate things like moving the backend state from s3 to the TFC remote backend.

 ## Summary